microsoft/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/03-WorkingWithBigDataAndDataScienceBigDataClustersForSQLServer2019.md

 Businesses require near real-time insights from ever-larger sets of data from a variety of sources.
 Large-scale data ingestion requires scale-out storage and processing in ways that allow fast response times.
 In addition to simply querying this data, organizations want full analysis and even predictive capabilities over their data.
 Machine Learning, Artificial Intelligence, and Deep Learning techniques all require large sets of data for training their models to be effective.
 Two technologies have emerged as the primary methods for processing large sets of data, using a scale-out paradigm - Hadoop and Spark.

-Hadoop uses a set of computing nodes that position the workload over distributed data nodes.
+Hadoop uses a set of computing nodes that position the workload over distributed data nodes:

 <p><img style="height: 150; box-shadow: 0 4px 8px 0 rgba(0, 0, 0, 0.2), 0 6px 20px 0 rgba(0, 0, 0, 0.19);"  src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/hdfs.png?raw=true"></p>

-Spark is a technology that uses various libraries to make this distributed processing more efficient and faster.
+Spark is a technology that uses various libraries to make processing over distributed storage more efficient and faster:

 <br>
 <p><img style="height: 150; box-shadow: 0 4px 8px 0 rgba(0, 0, 0, 0.2), 0 6px 20px 0 rgba(0, 0, 0, 0.19);"  src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/spark3.png?raw=true"></p>
 <br>

-Both of these technologies assumes many nodes (computers), and since you only need the computation elements (not all the drivers and other components of a full computer or Virtual Machine), Container technologies work well for this solution.
+Both of these technologies assume many nodes (computers), and since you only need the computation elements (not all the drivers and other components of a full computer or Virtual Machine), Container technologies work well for this solution.

 <br>
 <img style="height: 150;" src="https://docs.docker.com/images/Container%402x.png">